StockSharp/doc/en/topics/api/connectors/creating_own_connector/market_data.md

 Schematically, the algorithm for processing a subscription or unsubscription request looks like this:

-1. Sends a confirmation of receiving the subscription request using the [IMessageAdapter.SendSubscriptionReply](xref:StockSharp.Messages.IMessageAdapter.SendSubscriptionReply(long)) method.
+1. Sends a confirmation of receiving the subscription request using the [SendSubscriptionReply](xref:StockSharp.Messages.MessageAdapter.SendSubscriptionReply(System.Int64,System.Exception)) method.
 2. Checks whether the request is a subscription or unsubscription using the [MarketDataMessage.IsSubscribe](xref:StockSharp.Messages.MarketDataMessage.IsSubscribe) property.
 3. In case of a subscription, sets up a subscription to receive real-time data via WebSocket or another mechanism (specific to each exchange).
 4. In case of an unsubscription, cancels the corresponding subscription (specific to each exchange).
-5. Sends a message about the subscription result using the [IMessageAdapter.SendSubscriptionResult](xref:StockSharp.Messages.IMessageAdapter.SendSubscriptionResult(long)) or [IMessageAdapter.SendSubscriptionFinished](xref:StockSharp.Messages.IMessageAdapter.SendSubscriptionFinished(long)) methods, depending on the subscription type and the operation result.
+5. Sends a message about the subscription result using the [SendSubscriptionResult](xref:StockSharp.Messages.MessageAdapter.SendSubscriptionResult(StockSharp.Messages.ISubscriptionMessage)) or [SendSubscriptionFinished](xref:StockSharp.Messages.MessageAdapter.SendSubscriptionFinished(System.Int64,System.Nullable{System.DateTimeOffset})) methods, depending on the subscription type and the operation result.

 ## Candle Data